Last updated: 11 Dec 2017

 1. What Is Binance

-Binance is one of the top cryptocurrency exchanges in China.
+Binance is one of the top cryptocurrency exchanges, headed by Changpeng Zhao and a team distributed around the world.
 It has all of the main features you want to see in an exchange like support for trading pairs with all of the major coins (BTC, ETH, LTC, NEO), multiple languages, multiple device platforms, clean user interface, and importantly, extremely high throughput from its order matching engine of up to 1,400,000 orders per second.

 Binance does not provide fiat (eg. US dollars) to cryptocurrency exchange, rather focuses purely on crypto-to-crypto.
 It emphasizes security, speed, and customer service above all else.